 What do you need to apply for the course?

-You’ll need five GCSEs at grade C or above including at least a grade B in either English Language or English Literature.
+You’ll need five GCSEs at grade C or above including GCSE grade 6 in English .
 An enthusiasm for debate and an independent attitude will help you get the most from this course.

 Common combinations with other subjects: